tietoevry-infra-as-code/terraform-azurerm-key-vault/README.md

 ## Configure Azure Key Vault firewalls and virtual networks

-Azure Key Vault firewalls and virtual networks to restrict access to your key vault.
-The virtual network service endpoints for Key Vault) allow you to restrict access to a specified virtual network and set of IPv4 (internet protocol version 4) address ranges.
+Configure Azure Key Vault firewalls and virtual networks to restrict access to the key vault.
+The virtual network service endpoints for Key Vault (Microsoft.KeyVault) allow you to restrict access to a specified virtual network and set of IPv4 address ranges.

 Default action is set to `Deny` when no network rules matched.
 A `virtual_network_subnet_ids` or `ip_rules` can be added to `network_acls` block to allow request that is not Azure Services.